-Name & Title Brief Biography Yaser Aslam, BBM, CNMT, IEMA, Programs Manager, Onsite Administrator With over a decade of experience in the medical and academic fields, Mr. Aslam, is a certified Nuclear Medical Technologist, and has an AS in AHS and a range of current licensure (IEMA, NMTCB, CPR, HIPAA Compliance& Mandated Reporter Training).
-He has worked at multiple hospitals, colleges and organizations as an Instructor and Manager of faculty, programs and teams.
-Khaja Khaleel Ahmad, MD Medical Assistant Program, Lead Instructor Dr. Khaja is a Registered Medical Assistant (RMA) and Lead Instructor for many years for the NWSC Medical Assistant program.
+Name & Title Brief Biography Gayathree Raman, Programs Manager, PhD Dr. Raman has a Master's in Medical Laboratory Technology and a Ph.D. in Molecular Biology.
+She has more than 5 years of experience at NWSC serving under various administrative roles and assisting Programs Directors/ Managers, Faculty, and Externship Coordinators with regard to externships, advising, student affairs, accreditation, career placement services, and institutional and financial aid.
+Khaja Khaleel Ahmad, MD, Lead Instructor, Medical Assistant Program Dr. Khaja is a Registered Medical Assistant (RMA) and Lead Instructor for many years for the NWSC Medical Assistant program.
 He is passionate about teaching in the medical field, drawing upon his prior medical degree and residency in internal medicine and neurology.
 Dr. Ahmad has previously served as a lecturer at St. Francis Hospital, Chicago Medical School, Illinois School of Health Careers, Olympia/Everest College, and Malcolm X College.
-Greeshma Ashok, Dentist/CDA Dental Assistant Program, Lead Instructor & Externship Coordinator Greeshma Ashok is a Certified Dental Assistant (CDA).
-She has a BS degree in Dental Surgery and had been working in the dental field for over 15 years before taking a teaching position as Lead Instructor for the Dental Assistant program at Northwest Suburban College.
-She is passionate about teaching and guiding students to succeed in the field of Dentistry.